 Anyone who finds they are struggling with any aspect of the coursework should alert the course lecturer at the first available opportunity.
-Staff are always happy to help but cannot do so if they are not aware that there is a problem.
+Staff are always happy to help but cannot do so if they are not aware there is a problem.

-Your academic personal tutor (see Section 4.5) is also available during the year to provide support when needed.
-It is a programme requirement to meet with your personal tutor at least once a semester.
+Your academic mentor (see Section 4.5) is also available during the year to provide support when needed.
+It is a programme requirement to meet with your mentor at least once a semester.